ewekstein/WorldCup-2022-Pass-Maps/README.md

 ![Argentina Pass Reception Map](Argentina_PassMap.png)

 Argentina's pass map shows a team that was comfortable and controlled in possession.
-The density is spread across their own defensive half and midfield, with notable concentration through the left channel - a reflection of how they built play through that side before transitioning.
+The density is spread across their own defensive half and midfield, with notable concentration through the left channel, a reflection of how they built play through that side before transitioning.
 The right side of the attacking third lights up near goal, where their three scores landed.

 ---